Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ## Next steps

 - Learn how to enable distributed caches in [token cache serialization](../2-2-TokenCache)
-- Learn how the same principle you've just learnt can be used to call:
+- Learn how the same principle you've just learned can be used to call:
   - [several Microsoft APIs](../../3-WebApp-multi-APIs), which will enable you to learn how incremental consent and conditional access is managed in your Web App
   - 3rd party, or even [your own Web API](../../4-WebApp-your-API), which will enable you to learn about custom scopes